sdclibbery/tradr/README.md

 x Bot to backfill prices with historic data since 2017 x Run it for all price-tracked products in dev and live, then backup DB
 * New account history page
- * Fetch account history
+ x Fetch account history
-  * Graph this
+  x Graph this
-  * Handle pagination in gdax request: eg: authedClient.getAccountHistory(accountID, { before: 3000 }, callback);
+  x Handle pagination in gdax request: eg:
  * Apply historic price data to convert into account statement in required target currency
  * Keep running totals of transfers in target currency, and subtract from balances to decorate with profit
  * Do for all relevant currencies